 AP Courses That Go Together

-Like peanut butter and jelly, these AP® courses are great alone but even better when paired together.
-Taking AP courses not only gives you the opportunity to earn credit or advanced placement but also builds skills that will help you be successful throughout high school, college, and beyond.
-A great way to hone these skills is to extend your learning by taking AP courses that complement each other.
+Like peanut butter and jelly, these AP® courses are valuable alone but even better when paired together.
+Taking AP courses gives you the opportunity to not only earn credit, advanced placement, or both but also to build the skills you need to be successful in high school, college, and beyond.
+An ideal way to hone these skills is to expand your learning by taking AP courses that complement each other.

-Most of the courses in the list below are companion pairings that have cross-curricular benefits, meaning the skills and content you’ll learn in one course are relevant to and will benefit you in the other course.
-Other pairings offer a more focused course sequence within a single subject area where the content and skills taught within each course build on each other across the two-course pairing.
+Courses in the first list below are companion pairings that have cross-curricular benefits.
+The skills and content you’ll learn in one course are relevant to and will benefit you in the other course.
+Courses in the second list below offer a more focused course sequence within a single subject area.
+The content and skills taught within each course build on each other across the two-course pairing.

 If they’re available in your school, consider taking these connected AP courses.